To reduce rates of maternal and infant mortality, New Jersey is initiating voluntary wellness checks for families with newborn children.

 If you suffer serious injury due to medical mistake, we can help

-The medical malpractice lawyers at Schochor and Staton, P.A. provide compassionate legal service to clients and families who suffer birth injury, surgical error, or other medical negligence.
+The medical malpractice lawyers at Schochor, Staton, Goldberg, and Cardea, P.A. provide compassionate legal service to clients and families who suffer birth injury, surgical error, or other medical negligence.

 Serving clients throughout the US from offices in Baltimore, Maryland and Washington, DC, we are here when you have questions about your medical treatment.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.